bevyengine/bevy-website/release-content/0.14/migration-guides/12605_Make_AssetActionIgnore_not_copy_assets_to_imported_assets.md

-The asset processor no longer copies over `.meta` files that specify `asset: Ignore`.
-With this change, the `Ignore` variant has been added to the `ProcessResult` enum.
-Make sure to update your `match` statements.
+The `ProcessResult` enum, used in asset loading, has a new `Ignore` variant.
+You may need to update your `match` statements.